 Robotics present both an exciting and worrying future for humans.
 Via eliminating the human operator, robots can save labour, reduce costs and reduce risks, for example using a robot to handle something radioactive or dismantle an explosive device.
 However, as we delve deeper into the world of robotics and AI, we also seem to coincidentally explore how creepy (and sometimes just straight-up scary) this field of science can be.

-Welcome to the uncanny valley, with some of the most frightening and realistic robots to date:
+Welcome to the uncanny valley, a place where robots and artificial creations seem unnervingly close to reality, though not close enough to convince you they are real, with some of the most frightening and realistic robots to date:

 Boston Dynamics is an organisation that builds advanced robots with remarkable behaviour.
 Although best known for their humanoids (human-like robots), its line of gas-powered and dog-like robots, like BigDog, rose to fame as they are particularly unnerving.

 As funded by DARPA, the function of the dog – carrying a heavy load over a rough terrain – has a clear application in the military.
 However, it is possible they over-looked its secondary effects, which may involve terrorising humble civilians taking a walk in the woods – especially if we go around treating them as badly as this!

 Developed by Professor Ishiguro at Osaka University, this child-robot with a biomimetic body (CB2) was built to study human-like cognitive development in robots.
 A weird concept in itself, right?
 Well just watch the video…